 WWW.
-PapaCambridge.com Centres should ensure well in advance of the test that a suitably guiet - and, if possible, room will be available and that their recording equipment is in good order.
-Rooms which all close to a playground, recreation room or noisy classroom are to be avoided.
+Papa Cambridge.com Centres should ensure well in advance of the test that a suitably guiet - and, if possible, room will be available and that their recording equipment is in good order.
+Rooms which a close to a playground, recreation room or noisy classroom are to be avoided.
 It is essential to unnecessary background noise should be excluded.